Which languages do you work with? French, Portuguese, German, Dutch, Spanish, Italian,

 How do you charge for your services?
 All our fees are based on a rate per 100 words,

 sheet is also available on request.
 Alternatively, you could simply send us your

-document(s) by email or fax for a firm, all-inclusive, no-obligation quotation for the entire
+document(s) by email for a firm, all-inclusive, no-obligation quotation for the entire

 Will my documents be treated as confidential?
 We take confidentiality and security

 issues very seriously.
 Every single document we receive from our clients is treated

 as confidential by default.
 However, if you feel that you have special requirements

 in this area, we will be more than happy to sign a legally binding non-disclosure

 How long will it take to translate my documents?
 Each translator on our team can handle

 approximately 2000 words per working day.
 However, this figure is greatly affected